What is personal data, and why is it supposed to be valuable?

 So, is it possible to get money for providing personal data?

 Yes, because the decentralized system of blockchain gives you this opportunity.

 Here’s how it works: Let’s imagine that your social network is connected to a data exchange, which is based on blockchain.

 When a company wants to search profiles that are matching some criteria, it pays charges via smart contract to have this information.

-There’re some networks that allow deciding the price of your personal data on your own.
-It means that you decide, how much money will someone pay to learn your information.
+Some networks allow deciding the price of your data on your own.
+It means that you decide how much money will someone pay to learn your information.

-Note, that your information has value as long as it is not easily achievable through your own website or other channels.
+Note: that your information has value as long as it is not easily achievable through your website or other channels.

 Your price may be set in tokens, which you can use in other purposes on the same platform or just simply exchange to a fiat currency.

-Of course, as it was said previously your info buyer is a company which needs some details for making successful ads or marketing campaingns.
+Of course, as it was previously said, your info buyer is a company that needs some details for making successful ads or marketing campaigns.
 Also, there may be some individuals who will need your information for making researches and so on.